 These machines will likely be used as surrogate humans who can go into environments that would kill a flesh and bone creature.

 Nobody knows what they’re likely to do with this new technology if they can get it working reliably.
 It’s not likely to be made into a Terminator-style soldier.
-They’re too expensive to allow to be shot at, let alone blown up, and they’re likely to stay that way for a long time to come.
+They’re too expensive to allow them to be shot at, let alone blown up, and they’re likely to stay that way for a long time to come.

 Could a self-directing robot with an artificial brain achieve self-awareness?
 And if it did, what would it think about itself?
 About its creators?
 What would it do?
 Science fiction has long posited these questions, and we’ve never derived any answers that gave us that feeling of certainty we’ve been looking for.
 It would seem that now it’s even more important to figure these answers out, because we may get the chance for practical application sooner rather than later.